 give access to learning anywhere, anytime - both in classrooms and at home

-narrow the digital divide between pupils
+narrow the digital divide between students

-personalise learning to suit individual pupils
+personalise learning to suit individual students

 provide opportunities to create and share work